rtakeshi/latam-challenge/README.md

 **Difficulties**: When deciding to use a Docker Hub container, I encountered some permission issues when installing new packages in the operating system.
 To avoid future problems in execution, i decided to use the root user.

+## Data Exploration

+After the initial phase of exploration, it was identified that the "farmers-protest-tweets" file comprises multiple columns, and a schema was created in the "aux > tweet_payload_schema" file.
+During the discovery process, data curation was carried out to determine which columns would be utilized in the solutions for the questions.

+**Disclaimer**: The data was found to be outdated in comparison to the Data dictionary provided by Twitter's documentation.

+q1.
+Las top 10 fechas donde hay más tweets.
+Mencionar el usuario (username) que más publicaciones tiene por cada uno de esos días.

+Columns: id, date, user.username

+q2.
+Los top 10 emojis más usados con su respectivo conteo.

+Columns: id, content

+q3.
+El top 10 histórico de usuarios (username) más influyentes en función del conteo de las menciones (@) que registra cada uno de ellos.

+The "mentionedUsers" at the main tweet level appear to be filled with null values, necessitating the transformation of the content to retrieve the users.

+Columns: id, content, user.username

+After the data curation process, it was decided to create a staging table with only four columns:

+-tweet_id

+-tweet_date

+-tweet_username

+-tweet_content

 ## TDD - pytest

 By using PyTest, I will implement one test scenario for each question's solution.